atreyasha/dotfiles/develop.md

 1. Current

-    1.  **TODO** fix spacemacs conflicts with auto-completion and elpy -\> also improve general company autocompletion flow and trigger it only on user request -\> need to understand keybindings better to make this work

-    2.  **TODO** make all audio channels muted at boot (now only main channel is muted) -\> very complicated because of pulseaudio and alsa simultaneous actions
+    1.  **TODO** make all audio channels muted at boot (now only main channel is muted) -\> very complicated because of pulseaudio and alsa simultaneous actions

-    3.  bash/zsh: reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line and then deleting unnecessary ones
+    2.  bash/zsh: reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line and then deleting unnecessary ones